-Dismembered limbs, a severed head, a hand cut off at the wrist, as in a fairy tale of Hauff's, feet which I mentioned above-all these have something peculiarly uncanny about them, especially when, as in the last instance, they prove capable of independent activity in addition.
+Dismembered limbs, a severed head, a hand cut off at the wrist, as in a fairy tale of Hauff's, 34, 35 feet which dance by themselves, as in the book by Schaeffer which I mentioned above - all these have something peculiarly uncanny about them, especially when, as in the last instance, they prove capable of independent activity in addition.
 As we already know, this kind of uncanniness springs from its proximity to the castration complex.
 To some people the idea of being buried alive by mistake is the most uncanny thing of all.
-And yet psycho-analysis has taught us that this terrifying phantasy is only a transformation of another phantasy which had originally nothing terrifying about it at all, but was qualified by a certain lasciviousness-the phantasy, I mean, of intra-uterine existence.
+And yet psycho-analysis has taught us that this terrifying fantasy is only a transformation of another fantasy which had originally nothing terrifying about it at all, but was qualified by a